College Applications | 3 STEPS TO MAKE A COLLEGE LIST

 HOW TO GET STARTED LOOKING FOR POTENTIAL COLLEGES?

 I received this letter in the mail the spring of my senior year of high school.

 Although I did end up applying to the state school whose sweatshirt I had rocked throughout high school, I also explored other options in different states across the country.

-1) Ask yourself these questions
+1. Ask yourself these six questions...

 - Do I know what my family’s Estimated Expected Family Contribution is?